thepmsquare/square_database_structure/README.md

 # main.py

 from database1.schema1 import global_string_schema_name as schema1_name
-from database1.schema1.tables import Base as Schema1Base, data_to_insert as schema1_data
+from database1.schema1.tables import Base as Schema1Base
+from database1.schema1.data import data_to_insert as schema1_data
+from database1.schema1.stored_procedures_and_functions import (
+    stored_procedures_and_functions as schema1_stored_procedures_and_functions)
 from database1 import global_string_database_name as database1_name

 # Global list that maps databases and schemas